jtladner/Scripts/missing_genes/readme.md

 Two different criteria are used to identify missing genes/features.
 A gene/feature is flagged as missing if either of the criteria is met.

     1. At least X proportion of a gene/feature's bases have 0x read depth coverage.
-X is specified with '--maxZeroPerc'.
-Default is 0.4 (i.e., 40%).
+        - X is specified with '--maxZeroPerc'.
+        - Default is 0.4 (i.e., 40%).
     2. The average depth of coverage across a gene/feature is less that Y % of the average coverage across the reference genome.
-Y is specified with '--minAvgCov'.
-Default is 0.01 (i.e., 1%).
+        - Y is specified with '--minAvgCov'.
+        - Default is 0.01 (i.e., 1%).

 ### Dependencies
+- python
 - bowtie2 (http://bowtie-bio.sourceforge.net/bowtie2/index.shtml)
 - samtools (http://www.htslib.org/)